orangain/masecret/README.rst

 masecret
 ========

-A command to mask secret information of images using OCR.
+masecret is a command to mask secret information in image files using OCR.

 Before: